Florida EBT/SNAP Checkup

 Deposit date

-Estimate the next upcoming date when your SNAP benefits should be available.
+Estimate the next date when your SNAP EBT benefits should reload, deposit, or become available.

 Deposit schedule